annleefores/cruddur/journal/week1.md

 ### List Images

 - `docker images`
-- or click docker extension and under images.
+- or click docker extension and then under images.

 ### Delete an Image